-Suns coach Monty Williams explains decision to write Open Letter
+Suns coach Monty Williams explains decision to write open letter

 "I don't have an answer for why a man like George Floyd had to die like that," says Williams.
 "My kids are sitting there watching, and to see their faces - to be straight, I felt a bit helpless.
 But I also felt like I was a bit privileged.
 You know, because I'm the coach and because I make the amount of money that I make, and I can go back to my house in this gated community, I felt a bit incubated and isolated.
 It almost felt like I was hiding, a bit, by being quiet."

-In coordination with the Suns, Williams decided he needed to step outside his comfort zone to put his thoughts on paper, and affect change.
+In coordination with the Suns, Williams decided he needed to step outside his comfort zone to put his thoughts on paper, and effect change.

 "The Bible says, 'To whom much is given, much is expected,'" says Williams.
 "I don't want to get 20 or 30 years from now and look my kids in the eyes and say all I did was play and coach, you know what I'm saying?
 Like, I don't want to do that.
 If I could affect one family, one person, to go into the future and be better as it relates to race relations and where we are in our country, it was worth it."